johno/pixyll/methodology.md

 ---
-layout: page
-title: Methodology of Data to Insight
+title: "Methodology of Data to Insight"
+output: pdf_document
 permalink: /methodology/
+published: yes
 tags: methodology
-published: true
+layout: page
 ---

 ---

-### 1. Questions
+## 1. Questions

 **Define what we are looking to answer.**

 1. What question you are looking to answer?
 2. Why does this question matter?
 3. What does the enterprise hope to achieve from this answer?